zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 Model versions are created implicitly as you are running your machine learning training, so you don't have to immediately think about this.
-If you want more control over how and when these versions are controlled,

-> our API has you
+If you want more control over versions, our API has you covered, with an option to explicitly name your versions.
-covered, with options for whether new model versions are created as well as for the deletion of new model versions when pipeline runs fail.

-is this still true? can't find these options in ModelVersion anymore.
- [See
-above](model-management.md#explicit-python-sdk-registration) for how to create model versions explicitly.

 ### Explicitly name your model version